Deborah

-According to the Book of Judges, Deborah (דְּבוֹרָה, Dəḇōrā, "bee") was a prophetess of the God of the Israelites, the fourth Judge of pre-monarchic Israel and the only female judge mentioned in the Bible.
-Many scholars contend that the phrase, "a woman of Lappidot", as translated from biblical Hebrew in Judges 4:4 denotes her marital status as the wife of Lappidot.
-Alternatively, "lappid" translates as "torch" or "lightning", therefore the phrase, "woman of Lappidot" could be referencing Deborah as a "fiery woman."
+According to the Book of Judges, Deborah (דְּבוֹרָה, Dəḇōrā) was a prophetess of Judaism, the fourth Judge of pre-monarchic Israel and the only female judge mentioned in the Hebrew Bible.
+Many scholars contend that the phrase, "a woman of Lappidoth", as translated from biblical Hebrew in Judges 4:4 denotes her marital status as the wife of Lapidoth.
+Alternatively, "lappid" translates as "torch" or "lightning", therefore the phrase, "woman of Lappidoth" could be referencing Deborah as a "fiery woman".
 Deborah told Barak, an Israelite general from Kedesh in Naphtali, that God commanded him to lead an attack against the forces of Jabin king of Canaan and his military commander Sisera (Judges 4:6–7); the entire narrative is recounted in chapter 4.

-Judges chapter 5 gives the same story in poetic form.
-This passage, often called The Song of Deborah, may date to as early as the twelfth century BC, and is perhaps the earliest sample of Hebrew poetry.
+Judges 5 gives the same story in poetic form.
+This passage, often called The Song of Deborah, may date to as early as the twelfth century BCE.
+It and the Song of the Sea from Exodus are sometimes cited as the earliest sample of Hebrew poetry.

 Bible narrative

-In the Book of Judges, it is stated that Deborah was a prophet, a judge of Israel and the wife of Lapidoth.
+In the Book of Judges, it is stated that Deborah was a prophetess, a judge of Israel and the wife of Lapidoth.
 She rendered her judgments beneath a date palm tree between Ramah in Benjamin and Bethel in the land of Ephraim.

 The people of Israel had been oppressed by Jabin, the king of Canaan, whose capital was Hazor, for twenty years.
-Stirred by the wretched condition of Israel she sends a message to Barak, the son of Abinoam, at Kedesh of Naphtali, and tells him that the Lord God had commanded him to muster ten thousand troops of Naphtali and Zebulun and concentrate them upon Mount Tabor, the mountain at the northern angle of the great plain of Esdraelon.
-At the same time she states that the Lord God of Israel will draw Sisera, commander of Jabin's army, to the River Kishon.
+Stirred by the wretched condition of Israel she sends a message to Barak, the son of Abinoam, at Kedesh in Naphtali, and tells him that the Lord God had commanded him to muster ten thousand troops of Naphtali and Zebulun and concentrate them upon Mount Tabor, the mountain at the northern angle of the great plain of Esdraelon.
+At the same time she states that the Lord God of Israel will draw Sisera, commander of Jabin's army, to the Kishon River.
 Barak declines to go without the prophet.
 Deborah consents, but declares that the glory of the victory will therefore belong to a woman.
 As soon as the news of the rebellion reaches Sisera, he collects nine hundred chariots of iron and a host of people.